yuzhimanhua/Awesome-Scientific-Language-Models/README.md

 **NOTE 2**: In each subsection, papers are sorted chronologically.
 If a paper has a preprint (e.g., arXiv or bioRxiv) version, its publication date is according to the preprint service.
 Otherwise, its publication date is according to the conference proceeding or journal.

 **NOTE 3**: We appreciate contributions.
-If you have any suggested papers, feel free to reach out to yuz9@illinois.edu or submit a [pull request](https://github.com/yuzhimanhua/Awesome-Scientific-Language-Models/pulls).
+If you have any suggested papers, feel free to reach out to yuzhang@tamu.edu or submit a [pull request](https://github.com/yuzhimanhua/Awesome-Scientific-Language-Models/pulls).
 For format consistency, we will include a paper after (1) it has a version with author names AND (2) its GitHub and/or Hugging Face links are available.